3 DIY Ways to Cure Acne

 Next, you have to choose which oil to mix the sugar with.
 Coconut oil of course!
 Although, other oils, such as olive and vitamin E may provide other perks.
 I often combine several oils to maximize the benefits of one scrub.

 Finally, you can choose which essential oil to add for smell and extra benefits.
 Essential oils, such as peppermint, lavender, citrus, and eucalyptus, also have different properties that can help your skin.
 For example, lavender is known to have a soothing effect and is good for red skin.
 Citrus is known to brighten the skin and even out tone.
 Peppermint is known to help clear acne.
-I like mixing various essential oils to create a delicious smell and get as much benefits as possible.
+I like mixing various essential oils to create a delicious smell and get as many benefits as possible.

 Sugar scrubs are incredibly versatile, easy, and inexpensive, so anyone can create a custom recipe that works for their skin.
 You just have to do some research and decide what your skin needs.

 Sugar scrubs are incredibly versatile, easy, and inexpensive, so anyone can create a custom recipe that works for their skin.
+They fight dead skin cells, and smell good while doing it!

-DIY Skin Care Is for the Brave!
+DIY Skincare Is for the Brave!

-Make no mistake, it's a process.
+Make no mistake, DIY skincare is a process.
 It takes time to learn what ingredients best suit your skin.
 It also takes time for skin to get used to a completely new routine.
 There may even be a time-frame where your skin seems worse before it gets better.
 This is all part of the process, and it's not for the faint of heart.
 But once you find your unique solution incorporating these gifts from nature, you'll never need another solution!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.